Where is the course delivered?

 - Component 2: Written examination, lasting 3 hours (50% of the A-Level qualification).

 Many well-known figures have studied theology and religious studies at undergraduate level before going on to pursue their chosen career path.
 These include the man who laid the foundations for the theory of evolution, Charles Darwin, and the actor and comedian Miles Jupp, who is perhaps most famous for his role as Archie the Inventor in the children’s TV series Balamory.

 Theology and religious studies graduates are well known as possessing a wide range of qualities which are highly valued by employers.
-Such qualities include the ability to understand the meaning of complex written documents, in addition to empathy and the ability to understand people and take on board others' views.
+Such qualities include the ability to understand the meaning of complex written documents, in addition to empathy and an ability to understand people and respect others' views.

 The assumption that all religious studies graduates go on to work as members of the clergy is an outdated stereotype.
 Instead, religious studies graduates find employment in a broad variety of professions such as teaching, law, finance, publishing, journalism, social work, and youth work.